thiagoelias99/nlw-planner/README.md

 ### Introduction
 This app was proposed in a NLW event from [RocketSeat](https://www.rocketseat.com.br/) and its objective is to develop an application where a user can create a trip, invite guest and manage activities.
-I decided to implement using NextJs as web front end and backend; and React Native Expo for a mobile version.
+I decided to implement using NextJs as web front-end and back-end; and React Native Expo for a mobile version.

 ### User Interface
 - [Figma](https://www.figma.com/design/mPYb3uPd3Tv6ebsqeJ3GoZ/NLW-Journey-%E2%80%A2-Planejador-de-viagem-(Community)?node-id=0-1&t=Sd8vCzrR7iUMR9U7-0)